jonpfluger/work-day-scheduler/README.md

 # Work Day Scheduler

-This application uses jQuery, Bootstrap, and Moment.js to allow a user to save events for each hour of the day.
+This application uses Moment.js to allow a user to save events for each hour of the day.
+It displays the current date, and the hour blocks will change color based on if its in the past, present, or future.

 ## Mock-Up